shahdkazan/Agrivision/README.md

 # 🌱 AgriVision – Smart Crop Disease Detection System

 ## 📌 Overview
-AgriVision is a mobile-based intelligent agricultural assistant that detects crop diseases using deep learning segmentation models and provides weather-based risk analysis.
+AgriVision is a mobile-based intelligent agricultural assistant that detects crop diseases using deep learning segmentation models, provides weather-based risk analysis, and includes an AI-powered chatbot for interactive, context-aware agricultural guidance.
 The system is designed with an offline-first approach to ensure usability in low-connectivity environments.

 The application is built using Flutter, integrated with TensorFlow Lite, and powered by a lightweight YOLOv8n-seg model for efficient on-device inference.
 ---

 ## 🎯 Features